-Birthday celebrations at the Little Angels Montessori School are an excellent opportunity for parents and the child to recall and share highlights from the child's life.
+Celebration of life/Birthday celebrations at the Little Angels Montessori School are an excellent opportunity for parents and the child to recall and share highlights from the child's life.
 School policy does not allow any food items such as cake or cupcakes.
-As an alternative, parents may contribute to the Snack Menu or preferably, the school library, by donating a book inscribed with the event and the name of the child.
+As an alternative, parents may send Fruit platter or NUT free muffins and/or, donate a book inscribed with the event and the name of the child for the classroom library.
 We want birthday celebrations to highlight the child's life.
-Photographs (baby pictures, family pictures, etc.) together with a written biography of the child are appropriate and meaningful and convey to friends and teachers the child's very unique story.
+Photographs (baby pictures, family pictures, etc.) together with a written biography of the child are appropriate and meaningful and convey to friends and teachers the child's incredibly unique story.